History of Solomon Islands: Colonisation

+Although notionally under the jurisdiction of the High Commission, steps were not taken to establish British authority for several years.
+Thurston visited the islands in 1894, but believed there were no suitable local authorities with which to negotiate terms of the proctectorate – unlike in the Gilbert and Ellice Islands where the protectorate had been proclaimed with the support of local chiefs and local laws remained in force.
+Some in the Colonial Office believed that annexation of the islands to British New Guinea (BNG) was inevitable, a proposal supported by New Guinea's administrator William MacGregor.

+In 1897, the Colonial Office formally proposed that responsibility for the Solomon Islands be transferred to the Australian colonies, possibly following their intended federation.
+A similar arrangement had been agreed with regard to British New Guinea, where the Australian colonies financed the BNG administration and the lieutenant-governor was subordinate to the governor of Queensland.
+The Australian premiers rejected the proposal at the 1897 Colonial Conference, as they were unwilling to meet the financial burden of establishing an administration for the Solomon Islands.

 The Colonial Office appointed Charles Morris Woodford as the Resident Commissioner in the Solomon Islands on 17 February 1897.
 He was directed to control the labour trade operating in the Solomon Island waters and to stop the illegal trade in firearms.
 Arthur Mahaffy was appointed as the Deputy Commissioner to Woodford in January 1898.
 In January 1900, Mahaffy established a government station at Gizo, as Woodford considered Mahaffy’s military training as making him suitable for the role of suppressing headhunting in New Georgia and neighbouring islands.

 In 1898 Britain annexed the Santa Cruz and the Rennell and Bellona Islands.
 In 1900, under the terms of the Treaty of Berlin (14 November 1899), Germany transferred Choiseul, Santa Isabel, the Shortlands and Ontong Java Atoll Islands to the British Solomon Islands Protectorate, but retained Bougainville and its surrounding islands.
 Germany granted this claim in exchange for the British giving up all claims to Western Samoa.

 In 1927 District Commissioner William R. Bell was killed on Malaita, along with a cadet named Lillies and 13 Solomon Islanders in his charge.
 A massive punitive expedition, known as the Malaita massacre, ensued; at least 60 Kwaio were killed, nearly 200 detained in Tulagi (the protectorate capital), and many sacred sites and objects were destroyed or desecrated.
 Basiana, who had killed Bell, was hanged publicly on 29 June 1928.